-Sick call is held daily at Woodcraft Camp.
-During sick call, a medical provider is on campus to see campers.
 Campers may report to the Health Center at any time in case of illness, injury, or emergency to see a nurse.
-When campers visit, or when staff recommend it, they are examined as quickly as possible.
+When campers visit, or when staff recommends it, they are examined as quickly as possible.
 You will not be notified of minor concerns.
 However, should campers be referred to a specialist or in the case of an emergency, every attempt is made to notify you as quickly as possible.

 The Tuition Account is charged for items such as medications (prescribed or over the counter), first aid supplies, supplies to treat an injury/illness, overnight stays, treatment fees, loaned equipment (crutches) that are not returned, etc. These items are not billable items to insurance policies.
-Campers may see the medical provider at sick call or the nurse at any time during the day at no charge.
+Campers may see the nurse at any time during the day at no charge.

 Campers wearing glasses must place the prescription on file with the Health Center to facilitate replacement.
 It is advisable for those who wear glasses to have an extra pair at camp for emergencies.